llvm/llvm-project/llvm/docs/MemTagSanitizer.rst

 Compile and link your program with the ``-fsanitize=memtag`` flag.
 This will only work when targeting AArch64 Android with the memory tagging extension.
-One possible way to achieve that is to add ``-target aarch64-linux-android -march=armv8+memtag`` to your compilation flags.
+One possible way to achieve that is to add ``--target=aarch64-linux-android -march=armv8+memtag`` to your compilation flags.

 Note that doing this will override existing flags of the same type.
 Assuming that you are already targeting AArch64 Android, an alternative is to add